XJTU-WXY/DrugGENIUS/README.md

 ### ⚗ Ligand generation
 Unlike the original implementation of DrugGPT, DrugGENIUS can automatically detect whether the input text is a raw sequence or a path to a FASTA file.
 It decouples molecule generation and post-processing into two parallel processes, using a shared cache queue to transfer generated molecules.
 Post-processing is also optimized with multi-processing, enabling simultaneous molecular property calculation, filtering, and energy minimization—significantly improving overall performance and throughput.

-This step will generate ligand .sdf files and corresponding _prop.json files containing molecular physicochemical properties in output directory.
+This step will generate ligand *.sdf files and corresponding *.json files containing molecular physicochemical properties in output directory.
 Both files are named using the hash value of the SMILES string.

 On the first run, the required model will be automatically downloaded from HuggingFace.
 Please ensure a stable internet connection and be patient during the download process.